-Beginning with LifeKeeper 8.0, logging is done through the standard syslog facility.
-LifeKeeper supports three syslog implementations: standard syslog, rsyslog, and syslog-ng.
-During package installation, syslog will be configured to use the “local6” facility for all LifeKeeper log messages.
-The syslog configuration file (for example, /etc/syslog-ng/syslog-ng.conf) will be modified to include LifeKeeper-specific routing sending all LifeKeeper log messages to /var/log/lifekeeper.log.
-(The original configuration file will be backed up with the same name ending in “~”.)
+Beginning with LifeKeeper v8.0, logging is done through the standard syslog facility.
+LifeKeeper supports two syslog implementations: rsyslog and syslog-ng.
+During package installation, syslog will be configured to use the “local6” facility for all LifeKeeper log messages (if “local6” is already in use another local should be used).
+The syslog configuration file (for example /etc/rsyslog.conf or /etc/syslog-ng/syslog-ng.conf) will be modified to include LifeKeeper-specific routing sending all LifeKeeper log messages to /var/log/lifekeeper.log (the original configuration file will be backed up with the same name ending in “~”).

 The facility can be changed after installation by using the lklogconfig tool located in /opt/LifeKeeper/bin.
-For example, changing the facility to local5, run the following command instead.
+For example, changing the facility to local5, run the following command.

 lklogconfig --action=update --facility=local5

 See the lklogconfig(8) manpage on a system with LifeKeeper installed for more details on this tool.

 If a generic resource script puts a message into /opt/LifeKeeper/out/log directly, LifeKeeper will send a log message with the error severity level as the default into /var/log/lifekeeper.log.
 The severity level can be changed to information level by adding the following parameter into /etc/default/LifeKeeper, LOGMGR_LOGLEVEL=LK_INFO.